Property investment in New York

 Property investment in New York, specifically in Manhattan, is a prudent decision taken by successful individuals as part of their portfolio planning.
 For foreigners, investing in New York property is seen as a safe haven for assets because of the limited supply and high demand coming from people who live here and investors from all over the world.
 New York property is a hedge for investors as the world experiences inflation, political uncertainty, disruptions in global trade and currency volatility.

-New York is the world’s wealth capital with the most high net worth people.
-Tokyo and San Francisco are runners up.
+According to Henley and Partners, New York is the world’s wealth capital with the most millionaires.
+San Francisco and Tokyo are runners up.

-New York is the U.S. East Coast’s Silicone Valley
+New York is the U.S. East Coast’s Silicon Valley

 New York is also one of the most vibrant cities for startups.
 Yes, costs are high, but the talent pool, diversity, culture, entertainment and opportunities are unbeatable.
-The top startups to watch in New York include Ramp, an expense automation platform, Attentive which provides a mobile messaging service and Wonder, a food delivery startup.
+The top startups to watch in New York include Knoetic, a human resources analytics platform and Mesh, which converts sales data into actionable revenue strategies.

 Weimin’s article, Investing near Google and Disney.